Beyond Therapy Podcast

 Identify types of family estrangement - precipitating factors, relational types, and common beliefs

-Understand the role of gender on social perceptions of family estrangement
+Examine the role of gender on social perceptions of family estrangement

-Identify difference between speculation and confessional phases of celebrity mental health disclosure
+Consider difference between speculation and confessional phases of celebrity mental health disclosure

-Explore ways to mitigate socially conditioned expectations around mental illness and treatment in counseling and counselor education.
+Examine ways to mitigate socially conditioned expectations around mental illness and treatment in counseling and counselor education.

 Friday Mar 10, 2023